🏆 Some tips for winning a client on Folyo

 Clients will have freelancers in their inbox making big claims.
 Instead, prove you can help by providing something of value inside your email.
 Advice, tips, or even a gift will make a client appreciate your email.

 Don't rush the relationship

-Most freelancers rush to getting paid.
-But it doesn't work this way.
+Most freelancers rush to get paid.
+But relationships don't work this way.
 Clients are people.
 It's take time to build trust.
-So remember this is a first email and just try to start a conversation.
+So remember, this is a first email and just try to start a conversation.
 Don't go for the kill in one stroke.

 Don't link to your portfolio

 Your portfolio, linkedin, and dribbble profile won't land you a client.
 So focus on communicating clearly to the client and getting a reply, not linking to your work.

 Don't criticize the client

 You’re a UX designer.
 You know what great design looks like.
 But clients only know their business.
 It’s natural to want to talk about how bad their site is, but instead talk about what you like.

 Bold the most important part of your email